(a.k.a. Susan Hohenberger Waters)

 She is the recipient of an NSF CAREER Award, a Google Faculty Research Award and a

-and spends time in Texas with her husband and son.
+and lives in Texas with her husband and two children.

 Publications are available online.

-The PRL and FEATURES code are also available online.
+The Advanced Crypto Software Collection and Automated Crypto Design Tools code are also available online.

 600.363/463 Introduction to Algorithms/Algorithms I -- Fall 2009